Rythron/Spawn-selection/README.md

 ------------------

-download the attached zip-archive  and extract the file(s) from client-folder into your missionfolder.
+Copy and replace the file(s) from dayz code in your mission files.
 Copy and replace the file(s) from server-folder in your dayz_server.pbo.
 If you use other folderstructures/filenames, change the given paths.

-in description.ext add at bottom ...
+in description.ext add at bottom .
 #include "dayz_code\config\RscDisplaySpawnSelecter.hpp"

 in init.sqf add to listed variables dayz_spawnselection = 1; // DayZ Spawnselection / 1 = enabled // 0 = disabled, No current spawn limits.